rappen/XRMTokensRun/README.md

 *See documentations for XRM Tokens: https://jonasr.app/xrm-tokens/*

-This is a XrmTooBox to test and play and runner the XRM Tokens!
+This is a XrmToolBox to test and play and runner the XRM Tokens!

 Tool in integrated with [Bulk Data Updater](https://github.com/rappen/BulkDataUpdater) in [XrmToolBox](https://github.com/MscrmTools/XrmToolBox).